TTK4145/Project/README.md

 How the hall (call up, call down) buttons work when the elevator is disconnected from the network
  - You can optionally refuse to take these new orders

-Stop button & obstruction switch are disabled
+What the stop button does
-   - Their functionality (if/when implemented) is up to you.
+   - The stop button functionality (if/when implemented) is up to you

 Permitted assumptions